Demon0no/NetspherePiratesWeb/README.md

 # NetspherePiratesWeb

-Manage NetspherePirates Accounts through PHP.
+Manage NetspherePirates accounts through PHP.

 ### Requirements
 PHP 7 or higher (or for servers where only PHP 5.X is available: https://github.com/paragonie/random_compat )
-PDO compability
+PDO compatibility

 ### Basic Example